jxom/cevoaustralia.github.io/_posts/2017-07-23-test-driven-infrastructure-with-test-kitchen.md

 >>>>>> Also try running `kitchen diagnose --all` for configuration
 ```

-What this is telling you is that your image has failed a number of tests, and you can now work to resolve them.
+What this is telling you is that your image has failed tests, and you can now work to resolve them.

 ### Kitchen stages